Joystream/joystream-landing/testnets/rome/README.md

 - **Tasks:**
   - Keep at least two staging testnets running.
   - One continuous that will mirror existing testnet - `staging-lts`
-  - One "on demand" for reckless testing - `staging-reckless`
+  - One or more "on demand" for reckless testing - `staging-reckless`

 ## Internal Operations